jack1232/ebook-webgpu-lighting/README.md

-# 3D Graphics with WebGPU: A Practical Guide
+# WebGPU Lighting and Shading: A Comprehensive Guide

-This is a source code for example projects contained in the eBook ["3D Graphics with WebGPU: A Practical Guide"](https://www.amazon.com/dp/B0CFZP71F2).
+This is a source code for example projects contained in the eBook ["WebGPU Lighting and Shading: A Comprehensive Guide"](https://www.amazon.com/exec/obidos/ASIN/B0CFZP71F2/unicadinccom-20).

 <p align="center">
 <a href="https://drxudotnet.com"><img src="src/assets/cover.jpg" width="200" height="320"></a>